ovgu-ailab/lgm2025/reading3.md

 Please read Section 19.2 of the [Bishop Book](https://www.bishopbook.com/).

+More background on the Evidence Lower Bound can be found in sections 16.3 and 15.4.

 ## Further Alternative Reading

 If you also want to refresh your knowledge on basic autoencoders, you can additionally read Section 19.1 of the [Bishop Book](https://www.bishopbook.com/).